-Using IDENTITY function with SELECT statement
+Using IDENTITY function with SELECT statement in SQL Server

 In MS BOL for IDENTITY columns it is mentioned that [link]: “It creates an identity column in a table.
 This property is used with the CREATE TABLE and ALTER TABLE Transact-SQL statements.”